-Color Psychology in Design in Business: Choosing Hues for Emotional Impact
+Color Psychology: Choosing Hues for Impact

 Have you ever walked into a store and felt instantly calm and relaxed?
 Or been energized by a brand's logo or website?
 It's no coincidence.
 Colors have a powerful effect on our emotions and behavior, and businesses leverage this power through color psychology in branding.